 Information for Faculty

-Course Material Requistitions
+Course Material Adoptions

-Each faculty member assigned to courses receives an email that provides a link to the requisition system.
-If you do not receive one, please use the recover your Verba login link below to request a new link.
+Each faculty member assigned to courses will receive an email that provides a unique link to access Verba Collect, where you will submit course material requests.
+If there are required supplies for your course, those should also be submitted via VerbaCollect.
+You can use the button below to review your adoptions.
+If you do not receive a link, please use the 'Recover your Verba Login' link below to request a new link.

-• Fall Quarter: May 15th
+Fall May 31st

-• Winter Quarter: October 31st
+Winter October 31st

-• Spring Quarter: January 31st
+Spring January 31st

-• Summer Quarter: April 25th
+Summer April 30th

 If you have any further questions, please contact us, our team is happy to help!